ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-chief had arrived.
-A young gentleman
-happening to sit at church in a pew
-adjoining one in which sat a young lady,
-for whom he conceived a sudden and
-violent passion, was desirous of
-entering into a courtship on the spot,
-but the place not suiting a formal
-declaration; tho exigency of the case
-suggested the following plan : He
-politely handed his fair neighbour a
-Bible (open) with a pin stuck in tbe
-following text: — Second Epistlo of St.
-John, verse 5: &#x27; And now &#x27; I&#x27; beseech
 thee, lady, not as though I wrote a new
 commandment unto thee, bnt that which we
 had from tho beginning, that we love ono